autopi-io/documentation/docs/cloud/triggers.md

   - [IFTFT](https://ifttt.com)

 :::note
-For more information on how to setup triggers in the AutoPi Cloud please go to this community guide: https://community.autopi.io/t/a-guide-to-create-and-use-triggers
+For more information on how to setup triggers in the AutoPi Cloud please see [this guide](../guides/a_guide_to_triggers.md)
 :::

 :::tip